 "Nobody's going to believe that."

 Haversham smiled meanly.
 "Why not?
-They believed you committed suicide."
+You ran away once before.
+Moreover, they believed you committed suicide when you jumped off that tower."

 Faith could tell that Buffy had never considered that.
 But it was the easiest explanation.
 The other slayer wasn't done arguing.